 Army Signal Corps Aviation School

-Moving On In November 1911, the Army Aviation School moved to Augusta, GA, for the winter, to take advantage of the milder climate.
+The Army Aviation School moved to Augusta, GA, for the winter.
 When the aircraft, personnel, and equipment returned to College Park on April 2, 1912, the entourage included several more officers, two new Wright machines, and a new two-seater Curtiss plane.
 During 1912, the aviation school continued to produce numerous "firsts" for American aviation and thrilled local residents and the press alike.

 Unfortunately, there were also two fatal crashes at College Park in 1912.
 Lt.
 Leighton Hazelhurst and Mr. A. L. Welch were killed during testing of a new Wright Model C on June 11, 1912.
 Lt.
 Lewis Rockwell and Cpl.
 Frank Scott died during Rockwell’s final test before earning his military aviator’s license.
 Scott was the first enlisted man to be killed in a plane crash.